IndustryFusion/DigitalTwin/helm/README.md

 # Configure Keycloak.local dns

+First, find out which node in k3s is used as ingress ip by using `kubectl -n iff get ingress/keycloak-ingress -o jsonpath={".status.loadBalancer.ingress[0].ip"}`

-Edit the coredns configmap of kubesystem:
+Say the determined IP-addres is `172.27.0.2`.
+Then k8s internal, the keycloak.local has to be mapped to this IP.
+To do that, edit the coredns configmap of kubesystem:
 `kubectl -n kube-system edit cm/coredns`

 ```